AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

                   (The battery drain during 6 hours of standby is 0% )

-      - Note that when in standby mode, the system could only wake via powerbutton and it will continue from splash screen then straight into macOS if HibernateSkipsPicker is set to Yes
+      - Note that when in standby mode, the system could only wake via power button and it will continue from splash screen then straight into macOS if HibernateSkipsPicker is set to Yes

 **Hardware**